thenamankumar/hereisnaman.github.io/content/blog/year-review-2018.md

 ## Here is everything I did in the last year.

 - <emoji>:closed_book:</emoji> **Read 16 books**.
 Developing a habit of reading was my focus for 2018.
-I really enjoyed the time reading, understanding facts and learning a lot from the books I read this year.
+I really enjoyed the time reading, understanding facts and learning a lot from the books.
 My favourite books were **"Factfulness"** by Hans Rosling and **"The Power of your Subconscious Mind"** by Joseph Murphy.
 - <emoji>:computer:</emoji> **Working at HackerEarth** is where the major part of 2018 was well spent.
-I got to meet and make connections with great people at HackerEarth.
+I got to meet and make connections with great people.
 I interned at HackerEarth on-site for 3 months and then continued remotely.
 It is definitely a great place to work and learn.
 - <emoji>:trophy:</emoji> **2nd Runner up in The Great Hackathon twice**.
 A quaterly organised internal hackathon at HackerEarth, I with my teammates came 3rd twice.
 I haven't seen such an amazing culture and work flow anywhere else.
   Really loved those 24hr hackathons and building product features.
 - <emoji>:airplane:</emoji> **Lived in Bangalore for 3 months**.
 An amazing experience to be cherished.
-Living alone for 3 months period was great to learn planning, time management, not shutting the alarm & sleep again and what not.
-The all time beautiful weather of
+Living alone for 3 months was a great time to learn planning, time management, not shutting the alarm & sleep again and what not.
+The year long beautiful weather of
   Bangalore is what no one can ever forget.
 Though I was unable to cover all the famous eating spots in Bangalore, I certainly went to the best ones.
 I had 2 trips to **Nandi Hills**, apparantly one was not enough to be satisfied by the soothing breeze and sunrise.
 Also went for a one day tour to **Mysore**.